-"What we're seeing today is a slight uptick, which in no way made up for the significant losses over the past few days," said Daniel Sankey, a financial policy analyst and Bank Secrecy Act Compliance Officer at Coinbase, during an interview with Radio Sputnik's Loud & Clear on Tuesday.
+"What we're seeing today is a slight uptick, which in no way made up for the significant losses over the past few days," said Daniel Sankey, a financial policy analyst, during an interview with Radio Sputnik's Loud & Clear on Tuesday.

 The Dow Jones industrial average picked up 567 points, or 2.33 percent, Tuesday after Monday's 4.6 percent fall.
 Sankey observed that some investors may be trying to buy assets at relatively discounted prices, betting that the bull market will continue.
 "Some investors are trying to take advantage of a temporary, or potentially temporary, depression in prices… they're trying to take advantage of this dip and buy some things on the cheap," the analyst said.